-How to Maintain your Mower Engine
+How to Maintain Your Lawn Mower Engine

 Tune-up: Learn how to tune-up your engine.
 Tuning up is good for your engine and the environment.
 It will also save you money.
 Our interactive demo walks you through four easy steps for tuning up your mower.
 It is even easier with a Briggs & Stratton Maintenance Kit.
 According to environmental impact data, a properly tuned and maintained lawn mower makes a big difference: